Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Translational invariant infinite tensor ring

-We call the 3rd-order tensors $X_k$ the \emph{cores} of $x_\ell$, $X_k(i_k)$ the \emph{slices} of the $k$th core, and $r_k$ the corresponding tensor ring \emph{ranks}.
+The 3rd-order tensors $X_k$ are called the \emph{cores} of $x_\ell$, with $X_k(i_k)$ being the \emph{slice} of the $k$th core.
 In the physics literature, a tensor ring is called a matrix product state with periodic boundary conditions \cite{peve2007}.
-When $r_1 = r_{\ell+1} = 1$, a tensor ring becomes a \emph{tensor train} \cite{osel2011}, also known in the physics literature as a matrix product state with open boundary conditions \cite{peve2007}.
+When $r_1 = r_{\ell+1} = 1$, a tensor ring becomes a \emph{tensor train}~\eqref{eq:tt}, also known in the physics literature as a matrix product state with open boundary conditions \cite{peve2007}.